-Credit 1 Grade 10-12 Year A Cappella Choir is Northview's most select mixed ensemble.
+A Cappella Choir is Northview's most select mixed ensemble.
 The choir, in addition to concerts, performs in a concert tour for an average of four days every other year.
 During the years when the A Cappella Choir does not tour, they perform a Cabaret dinner for the Sylvania community.
 A wide variety of music performed includes some of the more demanding literature.
 Membership is by audition and requires that students sight sing and display their range through video-recorded exercises.
 While not required, it is recommended that a student wishing to become a member of the A Cappella Choir participate in another Northview chorus in preparation for this auditioned group.
 Attendance at scheduled performances is required.
 Note: The selection of choral music based upon its historic and music significance and at times will have religious text.

-A Pay to Participate fee is required for this class Return to course offering page: 10, 11, 12
+A Pay to Participate fee is required for this class.